Problematy/goodmap/docs/quickstart.rst

       this as radio buttons too, since selecting more than one option would be redundant: the highest selection alone determines the cutoff.

-Example configuration combining all four modes:
+Example configuration combining all five modes:

 .. code-block:: json